ataylor89/unix_wisdom/shell.md

 ## What's a step-by-step summary of how I use Terminal?

-The operating system (Mac OS) listens for events in an event loop.
+The operating system (Mac OS) schedules processing time for Terminal.

+Terminal listens for events in an event loop.

-It picks up your keyboard input.
+Terminal picks up your keyboard input.

-It passes your keyboard input to the process currently running (Terminal).
+Terminal listens for the enter key to mark the end of a command.

 Terminal passes the command to the underlying shell (bash or zsh).